eugenexlin/popular-movies/README.md

 ### How to Use

+Set

+TheMovieDBApiKey="YourKey"

-Set The Movie DB API Key inside gradle.properties.
+inside gradle.properties.
+You can put this in your project, or the [user home]/.gradle/gradle.properties file.